panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 type: post
 ---

 `useEffect()` React hook manages the side-effects.
-The usual side-effects are the fetching over the network, manipulating DOM directly, starting and ending timers.
+The usual side-effects are fetching over the network, manipulating DOM directly, starting and ending timers.

-While the `useEffect()` is, alongside with `useState()` (the one that manages state), is one of the most used hooks, it requires effort to familiarize and use correctly.
+While the `useEffect()` is, alongside with `useState()` (the one that manages state), is one of the most used hooks, it requires an effort to familiarize and use correctly.

 A pitfall you might experience when working with `useEffect()` is the infinite loop of re-renderings.
 In this post, I'll describe the common scenarios that generate infinite loops and how to avoid them.